-The Closely-Held Rule will not disqualify a foreign corporation, however, if it can establish and substantiate that qualified shareholders own, actually or constructively under specified attribution rules, sufficient shares in the closely-held block of stock to preclude the shares in the closely-held block that are owned by non-qualified 5% Shareholders from representing 50% or more of the value of such class of stock for more than half of the days during the tax year.
-An analysis of our shareholding in 2020 confirmed that we can satisfy that more than 50% of our shares were held for more than half of the days in the 2020 taxable year by qualified 5% Shareholders.
+The Closely-Held Rule will not disgualify a foreign corporation, however, if it can establish and substantiate that qualified shareholders own, actually or constructively under specified attribution rules, sufficient shares in the closely-held block of stock to preclude the shares in the closely-held block that are owned by non-qualified 5% Shareholders from representing 50% or more of the value of such class of stock for more than half of the days during the tax year.
+An analysis of our shareholding in 2020 confirmed that we can satisfy that more than 50% of our shares were held for more than half of the days in the 2020 taxable year by gualified 5% Shareholders in combination with the shares held by less than 5% shareholders.